jpraus/arduino-opentherm/README.md

 Library uses following Arduino resources:

 - **Timer2** - to properly read and write encoded data bites to bus
-- **Digital pin rising signal interrupt** - input is monitored for incomming data packets in order to save precious computing time on CPU.
+- **Pin changed interrupt** - bus is monitored for incomming data packets in order to save precious computing time on CPU.
 Only digital pins D2 and D3 are capable of this functionality on Arduino Uno and Arduino Nano boards.

-Note that you won't be able to use libraries that are using Timer2 or rising signal interrupt as well (for example Servo library).
+Note that you won't be able to use libraries that are using Timer2 or pin changed interrupt together with this library (for example Servo library).

 Tested with Arduino Nano and Arduino Uno boards.